-The establishment of a variety collection of living plant material involves a number of activities, the aim of which is to have a collection which can be ready for use when examination of distinctness renders it necessary.
+The maintenance of a variety collection of living plant material involves a number of activities, the aim of which is to enable a variety to be ready for inclusion in the growing trial or other tests when examination of distinctness renders it necessary.
+For the purposes of this document, maintenance refers to the way the living plant material is maintained in storage (e.g. seed) or under cultivation (e.g. vegetatively propagated varieties).

-3.1.2.1 Sources of living plant material
+3.1.2.2 Sources of living plant material